JWS API#

 object of the CompactSignature

-joserfc.jws.deserialize_json(value: GeneralJSONSerialization, public_key: OctKey | RSAKey | ECKey | OKPKey | KeySet | Callable[[GuestProtocol], OctKey | RSAKey | ECKey | OKPKey | KeySet], algorithms: list[str] | None = None, registry: JWSRegistry | None = None) GeneralJSONSignature
+joserfc.jws.deserialize_json(value: GeneralJSONSerialization, public_key: OctKey | RSAKey | ECKey | OKPKey | KeySet | Callable[[GuestProtocol], OctKey | RSAKey | ECKey | OKPKey | KeySet], algorithms: Collection[str] | None = None, registry: JWSRegistry | None = None) GeneralJSONSignature#

-joserfc.jws.deserialize_json(value: FlattenedJSONSerialization, public_key: OctKey | RSAKey | ECKey | OKPKey | KeySet | Callable[[GuestProtocol], OctKey | RSAKey | ECKey | OKPKey | KeySet], algorithms: list[str] | None = None, registry: JWSRegistry | None = None) FlattenedJSONSignature
+joserfc.jws.deserialize_json(value: FlattenedJSONSerialization, public_key: OctKey | RSAKey | ECKey | OKPKey | KeySet | Callable[[GuestProtocol], OctKey | RSAKey | ECKey | OKPKey | KeySet], algorithms: Collection[str] | None = None, registry: JWSRegistry | None = None) FlattenedJSONSignature

 Extract and validate the JWS (in string) with the given key.